scm-manager/scm-review-plugin/docs/en/working-with-prs/index.md

 If desired, it is possible to replace the default message with an individual commit message.
 If the box "Delete branch" is checked, the source branch is deleted from the repository after the successful merge.

 In case of a merge conflict, the pull request cannot be merged automatically.
 The conflicts have to be resolved manually before the merge.

+Approvers of this pull request will be set as "Reviewed-by" in the merge commit.

 ![Pull Request - Merge-Modal](assets/mergeModal.png)